Esteban-7/movie_recommendation/readme.md

 - json

 In addition, it is necessary to download the proper driver for Chrome browser according to the user OS.
+The installation of mongoDB is also required for the program to run, the configuration for the collections used must be updated in the imdb_mongo module.

 ### Modules